-A continuation of the work discussed in course 213 with a discussion from selected topics on long-term experiments, combination of results from several experiments, sequential experimentation, variance component analyses, estimation procedures, linear hypotheses, heritability studies, multivariate analyses, and related topics.
+A continuation of the work discussed in Course 213 with a discussion from selected topics on long-term experiments, combination of results from several experiments, sequential experimentation, variance component analyses, estimation procedures, linear hypotheses, heritability studies, multivariate analyses, and related topics.

-219. SPECIAL TOPICS.
+219. Special Topics.
 Term to be arranged.
 Credit three hours.
-Prerequisite, course 211 or the equivalent and permission of the instructor.
+Prerequisite, Course 211 or the equivalent and permission of the instructor.
 Time and place of lectures to be announced.
-Professor FEDERER, Associate Professor STEEL, or Assistant Professor Robson.
+Professor Federer or Associate Professor Robson.

-The topics to be discussed will depend upon the needs of the students.
+The topics to be discussed depend upon the needs of the students.